YanQinlin/ESE5023_Assignment_12231096/README.md

 Seasonality can be  interpreted as climatology by month.
 2.1
 Climatology is not removed.
 Maybe carefully check whether the months of `Climatology` and `Original_data` is matched. (-2p)

+### Assginment 04 comments - Chenyy
+Great job!
+I shall give you full point (32/30).
+Your homework is almost perfect.
+2 bonus is for your detailed remarks and beautiful figures.

+### Assginment 05 comments - Chenyy
+Great job!
+I shall give you full point with 2 bonus (42/40).
+Your report is neat and organized (+2).
+Keep going!